wilsonmar/wilsonmar.github.io/_posts/2023-11-16-cyber-ranges.md

 {% include l18n.html %}
 {% include _toc.html %}

-This document describes the <strong>fastest, easiest, most fool-proof</strong> way to establish a playground for both offensive and defensive <strong>Penetration Testing</strong>, Security Auditing, Computer Forensics, and Reverse Engineering.
+This document describes the <strong>fastest, easiest, most fool-proof</strong> way to establish a <strong>cyber-range</strong> (playground) for both defensive (White Hat) <strong>Penetration Testing</strong>, Security Auditing, Computer Forensics, and Reverse Engineering.

-Kali is used by several isolated <a target="_blank" href="https://www.wikiwand.com/en/Cyber_range">Cyber Ranges</a>) setup for <a target="_blank" href="https://www.wikiwand.com/en/Red_team">Red Teams</a> to attack and <a target="_blank" href="https://www.wikiwand.com/en/Blue_team_(computer_security)">Blue Teams</a> to defend:
+There are several <a target="_blank" href="https://www.wikiwand.com/en/Cyber_range">Cyber Ranges</a>) setup for <a target="_blank" href="https://www.wikiwand.com/en/Red_team">Red Teams</a> to attack and <a target="_blank" href="https://www.wikiwand.com/en/Blue_team_(computer_security)">Blue Teams</a> to defend:

-   * https://theartofhacking.org/ & <a target="_blank" href="https://github.com/The-Art-of-Hacking/h4cker">GitHub</a> by <a target="_blank" href="https://keybase.io/santosomar">Omar Santos</a>
+   * https://theartofhacking.org/ & <a target="_blank" href="https://github.com/The-Art-of-Hacking/h4cker">GitHub</a> by <a target="_blank" href="https://keybase.io/santosomar">Omar Santos</a> with code at https://h4cker.org/github

    * <a target="_blank" href="https://HackTheBox.com/">HackTheBox.com</a> to To find 300+ pentest hacking labs

-   * TryHackMe.com
+   * <a trget="_blank" href="https://laurakokkarinen.com/how-to-set-up-a-kali-linux-virtual-machine-in-azure-to-serve-as-a-tryhackme-attack-box/">Create Kali on Azure</a> to attack apps running in cloud <a target="_blank" href="https://tryhackme.com/">TryHackMe.com</a>

-   * <a target="_blank" href="https://github.com/rapid7/metasploitable3">github.com/rapid7/metasploitable3</a> is used by Packer to build a VM image for ESXi VMWare, Vagrant, or libvirt on either Ubuntu 14.04 or Windows.
+   * <a target="_blank" href="https://github.com/rapid7/metasploitable3">github.com/rapid7/metasploitable3</a> is used by Packer to build images using <a target="_blank" href="https://download.virtualbox.org/virtualbox/UserManual.pdf">PDF: Oracle VM Virtualbox</a>, VMware ESXi, HashiCorp Vagrant, or libvirt on either Ubuntu 14.04 or Windows.
 It contains many security vulnerabilities explained at <a target="_blank" href="https://github.com/rapid7/metasploitable3/wiki/">its wiki</a>

+   * Others may use Proxmox virtualization
    <br /><br />

-Kali is the basis for several certifications:
+Cyber Ranges are needed to learn several certifications:
    * CompTIA Pentest+ PT0-001
    * CompTIA CEH (Certified Ethical Hacker) 312-50
-   * CompTIA PenTest+ PT0-001
    * GCIH certification?
    * eJPT certification?
    * OSCP certification